at-import/toolkit/README.md

 ## Triangles

 You love em!
 Triangles!
 Now create them using just CSS!
-Turn any element or pseudo element into a triangle but just using thr `@include triangle;` mixin Perfect for flags, speech bubbles, and arrows.
+Turn any element or pseudo element into a triangle buy just using the `@include triangle;`.
+It’s perfect for flags, speech bubbles, and arrows.

 You can pass through arguments like color, height, and width as well as set the offset angle from 0° to 360°.